ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 table, use the `@UI.lineItem` annotation.
 The position of the column can be defined with `@UI.lineItem.position`, while `@UI.lineItem.label` sets the column's label.
-`@UI.lineItem.importance` determines the importance of the columns, with less important columns hidden first when the app is opened on a smaller screen (e.g., a mobile phone ).
+`@UI.lineItem.importance` determines the importance of the columns, with less important columns hidden first when the app is opened on a smaller screen (for example, a mobile phone ).
 Finally, `@UI.lineItem.type` defines how the column is displayed, with possible values being `#STANDARD` for normal values or `#WITH_URL` for columns containing external links.